Coaster™, the Smooth Driver Monitoring app, ties harsh braking driving to location for risk spotting and risk reduction!

 Coaster™, the Smooth Driver Monitoring App is useful for changing driver behavior on routes that a driver frequents, such as daily commutes or delivery routes.
-Coaster monitors driving for sudden stops, logs the position of those sudden stops, and displays them on a map as markers.
-Over time, there may be clusters of sudden stops at certain locations.
-The sudden stop history is displayed while driving and where there are stop clusters, this display enables and encourages drivers to change behavior and instead “coast” through those areas where frequent sudden stops occur.
+Coaster monitors driving for sudden hard braking, logs the locations of the abrupt hard braking, and displays locations on a map as markers.
+Over time, there may be clusters of markers observed at certain locations.
+The abrupt braking history is displayed while driving and where there are clusters, this display enables and encourages drivers to change behavior and instead “coast” through those areas where frequent harsh braking occurs.

 For Individual Drivers – The repeat routes are often the daily commute and frequent errands.
-This app can be helpful in learning where stop clusters are on those routes.
+This app can be helpful in learning where harsh braking clusters are on those routes.

 For Fleet Vehicle Managers – Vehicle fleets or sub-fleets often drive repeat routes or routes within the same zone.
-This app can be useful in learning where sudden stop clusters are on those repeat routes or within those driving zones, adding to your fleet telematics dataset.
-Beyond just driver scores, Coaster helps identify risk associated with particular location(s), enabling visualization of the higher risk location(s) and providing the ability for behavior change.
-An individual’s sudden stop history is helpful in increasing safety for the individual driver within the fleet or, with the beta fleet functionality, drivers’ sudden stop history can be shared for use by a substitute driver, a new driver, or drivers across the fleet.
+This app can be useful in learning where abrupt braking clusters are on those repeat routes or within those driving zones, adding to your fleet telematics dataset.
+Beyond just driver scores, Coaster helps identify risk associated with particular location(s), enabling visualization of the higher risk location(s) and providing the ability for route optimization and/or behavior change.
+An individual’s sudden stop history is helpful in increasing safety for the individual driver within the fleet or, with the cross fleet event sharing functionality, drivers’ abrupt braking history can be shared for use by a substitute driver, a new driver, or drivers across the fleet.

 For City Infrastructure and Departments of Transportation – The anonymized aggregate data of drivers within a city using the Smooth Ride app can be helpful in finding clusters of sudden stop activity within that city, indicating potential “hot spots” in the municipality.
 Longer term, historic data may help influence transportation planning.
 Short term data, such as spikes, may warrant observation by traffic officers.